Who1sCarl/Pictures-Trojans/README.md

 ## About this script

 This script is a python tool designed to generate pictures trojans.It helps penetration testers custom-made their trojans quickly.
-In some cases like include in php|parsing vulnerability|.htaccess in web app or server.Of course, whatever your ways, only parsing it as php file type can you get a webshell.
+In some cases like include in php|parsing vulnerability|.htaccess in web app or server.Of course, whatever your ways, only parsing it as php file type can you get a webshell with current catalog info.php.